lmgaspa/ec-ruypovoas/README.md

-📚 Ecommerce Editora Nosso Lar Books - Fullstack
+📚 Ecommerce Ruy Póvoas Books - Fullstack

 This is the fullstack service for the AG Books online store.
 It handles: